This brief tutorial shows students and new users how to install Windows 10 Pro on VirtualBox virtualization software.

 So, to get started with installing Windows 10 on VirtualBox, follow the steps below:

-Then select the hard disk type. again, the default VDI is recommended and selected by default. continue on the next page.
+Then select the hard disk type.
+Again, the default VDI is recommended and selected by default.
+Continue to the next page.

-On the next page, choose Dynamically allocated storage disk and click Next to continue.
+Choose Dynamically Allocated Storage Disk on the next page and click Next to continue.

-On the final screen, click create complete the guest machine creation.
+On the final screen, click Create to complete the guest machine creation.

 Install Windows 10 Pro

-You may likely get Windows 10 Pro on a DVD or an ISO image format.
-Windows 10 comes in either 32-bit or 64-bit arch.
-Whichever version you have, make sure to insert the DVD or copy the ISO image on the host computer running VirtualBox software.
+You may get Windows 10 Pro on a DVD or an ISO image format.
+Windows 10 comes in either a 32-bit or 64-bit arch.
+Whichever version you have, insert the DVD or copy the ISO image on the host computer running VirtualBox software.

 Next, click the guest machine settings and go to Storage ==> Controller: SATA – Empty ==> Select the drive with the DVD or browse for the ISO image.